cybertk/SwiftFrameworkExample/README.md

 ## License

-MyProject is available under the MIT license.
+SwiftFrameworkExample is available under the MIT license.
 See the [LICENSE](LICENSE) file for more info.